jonasberge/connectfour-datapack/README.md

     that checks certain things during each tick while the game is running.
     It must be activated while a game is played.
     This is used to allow delayed operations after certain game events.
+    It is sufficient to enable it once per group of games, but make sure it's running and not inside an unloaded chunk.

 6. **What to do next**.
 Each of the command blocks will operate on the nearest game board.